terra-money/docs/docs/Tutorials/Get-started/Terra-Station-desktop.md

 ## Next steps

-To start using the many dApps the Terra ecosystem has to offer, check out the Terra Station Chrome browser extension.
+To start using any of the many dApps the Terra ecosystem has to offer, check out the Terra Station Chrome browser extension.
 For on-the-go transactions, check out the Terra Station mobile app.